Kano (British musician)

-Kane Brett Robinson (born 21 May 1985), better known as Kano, is a British rapper, songwriter and actor from East Ham, London.
-A significant contributor to grime music, he is widely considered one of the pioneers of the grime culture, alongside artists such as Wiley and Dizzee Rascal.
+Kane Brett Robinson (born 21 May 1985), known by the stage name Kano, is a British rapper, songwriter and actor from East Ham, London.
 His fifth album, Made in the Manor was shortlisted for the 2016 Mercury Prize and won Best Album at the 2016 MOBO Awards.
-On screen, he is best known for playing the role of Sully in Top Boy.
+On screen, he played the role of Sully in Top Boy (2011–2023).

 Music career

-1985–2003: Early years
+1985–2003: early years

-Kane Brett Robinson, born in East Ham, London was raised by Jamaican parents, Kano attended Langdon Secondary School.
-In his younger years he was a promising footballer, representing Chelsea, West Ham United Norwich City and Celtic by the age of 13, eventually abandoning his sporting ambitions in favour of a musical career.
+Kane Robinson, born in the London Borough of Newham, was raised by Jamaican parents, first living on Manor Road and later in East Ham.
+He attended Langdon Secondary School.
+In his younger years he was a semi-professional footballer, representing Chelsea, West Ham United, Norwich City and Celtic by the age of thirteen, eventually abandoning his sporting ambitions in favour of a musical career.